 It's Sunday morning and you just woke up after a wild night out.
-Let's not lie - you're not feeling great and you know exactly why.
-You realize that you just need some sleep and plenty of fluids to make yourself feel better, and the next day you won't even remember how bad you had felt today.
+Let's be honest - you're not feeling great and you exactly know why.
+You realize that you just need some sleep and plenty of fluids to make yourself feel better, and the next day you won't even remember how bad you felt today.

 Well, although our bodies are programmed to recover quickly, and you may be feeling perfectly fine soon it's not all that simple.
 Alcohol affects your body far beyond what you can feel in the moment and impacts your brain in many ways.